- Elementary School

 Sixth grade religion oftens connects with sixth grade social studies.
 For example, a chapter in social studies is about the ancient Israelites.

-In the spring, students also participate (with parental notification and approval) in Called to Protect protocol and Family Life curriculum (using the “Fully Alive” program).
+In the spring, students also participate (with parental notification and approval) in Called to Protect protocol and Family Life curriculum (using the “Theology of the Body” program).

 Finally, sixth graders (with guidance) plan and lead four school liturgies over the course of the school year.
 Students are invited to read, be song leaders, and participate in other special ministries.